-Are we being too harsh on children these days?
+Are you raising happy kids?
+Or being too harsh on children these days?

 Here are the 10 scientifically proven tips for kids that make the little one happy: